micro-os-plus/utils-lists-xpack/website/pages/developer.md

 class intrusive_list;
 ```

-For simpler use cases, there is also a traditional list:
+For simpler use cases, like traditional list or low intrusive lists,
+there is a simpler template:

 ```cpp
  /*